brendanzab/language-garden/README.md

 somewhat like the search strategy employed by [miniKanren](http://minikanren.org/).
 My goal is not to become an expert of one thing, but to be able to be good at combining ideas from different places and perspective.
-I want to be comfortable with a bit of bodging, of publishing more “scrappy fiddles”[^scrappy-fiddles], but not so much that they can't be turned into something more coherent later on.

-[^scrappy-fiddles]: A term coined by Lu Wilson (a.k.a.
-[TodePond](https://www.todepond.com/))

 ## Related work